EmptyBlueBox/PKU_Treehole_Starred_Saver/README.md

     └── post_markdown
 ```

-The `image` directory will contain the teasers of the posts, named as `<pid>.<ext>`, where `pid` is the post ID and `ext` is the extension of the image, where the `pid` is zero-padded to 7 digits.
+- The `image` directory stores the images associated with posts.
+Each image is named as `<pid>.<ext>`, where `pid` is the post ID (zero-padded to 7 digits, e.g., `0000123.jpg`) and `ext` is the image file extension.

-The `post_json` directory will contain the JSON files of the **tasks**, each file is named as `<timestamp>.json` containing the original data of all the queried posts of this task (as one task may query a list of posts), where `timestamp` is the running timestamp of this task.
+- The `post_json` directory contains JSON files for each data collection task.
+Each file is named `<timestamp>.json`, where `timestamp` is the time the task was run.
+Each JSON file includes the original data for all posts retrieved in that task (since a single task may fetch multiple posts).

-The `post_markdown` directory will contain the Markdown files of the **posts**, each file is named as `<pid>.md` , where `pid` is the post ID, zero-padded to 7 digits.
-The markdown files has image links to the `image` directory and quote links when a comment quotes another comment.
+- The `post_markdown` directory holds the Markdown files for individual posts.
+Each file is named `<pid>.md`, with `pid` being the zero-padded post ID.
+These Markdown files include the time of this post and its comments, image links pointing to the `image` directory, and when a comment quotes another comment, a quote link is included for clarity.

 ## Notes